Resources and Documents

 5.3 Types of Penalties in the Pokémon Video Game

 The following list details the various levels of penalty in order of severity.
 Only Pokémon Organized Play (POP) is authorized to add to or alter any of the penalties below.
 Organizers and Judges may not issue any penalties other than those listed below.
-In addition to the below penalties, the Judge or organizer may need to take further corrective action, such as removing an illegal Pokémon from a player’s team.
+In addition to the below penalties, the Judge or organizer may need to take further corrective action, such as removing an illegal Pokémon from a competitor’s team.

 5.3.1 Caution